-- (a) Arbitration proceedings under this Code are confidential and the hearings are not open to the public, except as provided in this Code. - (b) The Panel, the Parties, their representatives and advisors, the SDRCC and any other Person present during the Arbitration shall not disclose to any third party any confidential information or confidential document related to the proceedings or any information or document acquired during the Arbitration, except as permitted under this Code, under the applicable rules of the Arbitration, under the rules and the by-laws of the SDRCC, or unless required by law to do so.
+- (a) Arbitration proceedings under this Code are confidential and the hearings are not open to the public, except as provided in this Code. - (b) The Panel, the Parties, their representatives and advisors, the SDRCC and any other Person present during the Arbitration shall not disclose to any third party any confidential information or confidential document related to the proceedings or any information or document acquired during the Arbitration, except as permitted under this Code, under the applicable rules of the Arbitration, under the rules and the by-laws of the SDRCC, under the policies and procedures of the Abuse-Free Sport program as applicable, or unless required by law to do so.